-But for me, the real sentimental magic of Denmark Street is its status as the original home of the Forbidden Planet comic shop.
+But for me, the magic of Denmark Street is its status as the olde home of the Forbidden Planet comic shop.
 Being a smalltown comic geek was quite an isolated pastime in the early 1980s.
-When I read via an advert in 2000AD that London had a whole entire shop (!) dedicated to comics, I could barely believe it.
+When I read via an advert in 2000AD that London had a whole entire shop dedicated to comics, I could barely believe it.

 Forbidden Planet was to be found at 23 Denmark Street.
 When I finally got to visit it at age 10 or 11, I was taken aback that it wasn’t the gleaming white futuristic shop equivalent of a spaceship interior from Kubrick’s 2001 that I’d imagined.
-Rather, it was a cramped, grubby, narrow wee cubbyhole, stuffed to the gills with comics, comic ephemera and original comic art.
+Rather, it was a cramped and slightly shabby narrow wee cubbyhole, stuffed to the gills with comics, comic ephemera and original comic art.
 Space age or not, I was in heaven.

 FP has long since relocated (first to New Oxford Street, then to its current ‘megastore’ on Shaftesbury Avenue).
-And I’m ashamed to say I’ve not bought a comic in a good few years.
-But I’ve all the same always viewed Denmark Street and its eternal dowdiness with affection.
+But I’ve always viewed the Denmark Street branch and its eternal dowdiness with affection.

-Consequently, it’s depressing to read that what I foolishly view as “my” Denmark Street is to be gone for good.
+Consequently, it was depressing to read back in 2015 that what I perhaps naively view as “my” Denmark Street was to be gone for good.
 “Blade Runner without the flying cars” is how the Guardian summarises the soulless planned Denmark Street 2.0 (well, more likely 28,000.0, knowing how London changes eternally).

-The Guardian quotes the developers’ plans for the gleaming new Denmark Street to retain some pale ghost of its cultural history by offering the denizens of 21st Century London and beyond a “street scape” with opportunities to “interact with the brands we love in new and exciting ways.”
-(I daren’t even follow the link to the video of what this brave new world might look like…but would anybody in their right mind want to interact with a brand?
-Well, quite.)
+The Guardian quoted the developers’ plans for the gleaming new Denmark Street to retain some pale ghost of its cultural history by offering the denizens of 21st Century London and beyond a “street scape” with opportunities to “interact with the brands we love in new and exciting ways.”
+Would anybody in their right mind want to interact with a brand?
+Well, quite.